boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ![Condition values](/static/assets/visualizing-data/visualization-widgets/images/grid/condition-values.png)

-> **NOTE:**  It is optional, if no value is entered, then the ranges will be auto calculated based on the minimum and maximum values from the data source.
+> **NOTE:**  It is optional.
+If no value is entered, then the ranges will be auto-calculated based on the minimum and maximum values from the data source.

 ### Rule bases mode

 #### Value type

-The value type drop-down allows you to choose whether to apply the direct value (specific number like three goals, order ID 10248) or percentage (values above 30% or 50 %).
+The value type drop-down allows you to choose whether to apply the direct value (specific number like three goals, order ID 10248) or percentage (values above 30% or 50%).

 ![Value type](/static/assets/visualizing-data/visualization-widgets/images/grid/value-type.png)